What is the Sacrament of Baptism?

 Baptism for Infants and Children under the Age of Seven

-Parents having their first child baptized are asked to attend one baptismal preparation class.
-Following that class you will then be able to schedule a time for the Baptism.
-Parents who have already attended one baptismal preparation class do not need repeat the class when they are blessed with more children.
+Parents having their first child baptized are asked to attend one Baptism preparation class before scheduling the sacrament.
+Once that class has been completed, you may contact the parish office to schedule your child’s Baptism.
+Parents who have already attended a Baptism preparation class do not need to repeat it for future children.

 Normally, a couple will choose two practicing Catholics as godparents.
 Godparents need to be sixteen years of age or older and have received First Communion and Confirmation.
 It is, however, sufficient to have at least one practicing Catholic as a godparent.
 While you are free to choose whomever you wish as godparents, it is important they be Catholics in good standing, which means, they attend Mass regularly, are in a blessed marriage (if married), and live an upright life.
 It is no longer necessary to have the godparents’ pastor verify that they are Catholics in good standing.